LeonKuhne/F-Project/readme.md

 ### Why not use MVC?
 I am.
 "Standards" are meant to be tested.
 Frameworks expect deviation; framework "features" is an oxymoron.
 F limiting myself to the [three tier architecture specs](https://www.ibm.com/cloud/learn/three-tier-architecture).

+### Understanding the Todo Lists
+I have multiple todo lists separated by major version number, with the more current todo lists being more accurate and the later ones needing work.
+Each list is seperated into features, with the following prioritization:
+- tests
+- refactorings
+- fixes
+- features

+> "When I need to add a new feature to a codebase, I look at the existing code and consider whether it's structured in such a way to make the new change straightforward.
+If it isn't, then I refactor the existing code to make this new addition easy.
+By refactoring first in this way, I usually find it's faster than if I hadn't carried out the refactoring first." - Martin Fowler

+#### Todo Rules
+- features are to be completed starting from the top
+- new items added to the todo list are to be positioned in this order and this order is to be maintained